Can Agenus Inc. (AGEN) Remain Competitive?

-Agenus Inc. (NASDAQ:AGEN) went down by -4.14% from its latest closing price compared to the recent 1-year high of $6.79.
-The company’s stock price has collected -9.91% of loss in the last five trading sessions.
-Press Release reported on 10/12/21 that Agenus to Receive $20M Milestone Payment from Bristol Myers Squibb with Dosing of First Patient with its TIGIT Bispecific Antibody
+Agenus Inc. (NASDAQ:AGEN) went down by -21.83% from its latest closing price compared to the recent 1-year high of $6.79.
+The company’s stock price has collected -24.48% of loss in the last five trading sessions.
+Press Release reported on 10/22/21 that Agenus Provides Update on Balstilimab Development

 Is It Worth Investing in Agenus Inc. (NASDAQ :AGEN) Right Now?